xpgo/obsidian-render-block-markmap/README.md

 ## Features

 - preview the code block of [markmap](https://markmap.js.org/) as mindmap
-- embeded the mindmap in current note
+- embeded mindmap in current note
 - inline options for autofit

 **NOTICE**